Rated 4/5 stars by our editorial team

 |Card Details||Chase Sapphire Preferred® Card Credit Card Details||Discover it® Miles Credit Card Details|

-Credit Card Matchup: Chase Sapphire vs. Discover IT Miles
+Credit Card Matchup: Chase Sapphire Preferred® Card vs. Discover it® Miles Showdown

-The Chase Sapphire and Discover IT Miles cards are arguably two of the best travel cards on the market, because they both offer some extraordinary benefits, superior customer service support, and the kind of flexibility that cardholders really appreciate.
+The Chase Sapphire Preferred® Card and the Discover it® Miles card are arguably two of the best travel cards on the market, because they both offer some extraordinary benefits, superior customer service support, and the kind of flexibility that cardholders really appreciate.
 That can make it difficult to figure out which of these two exceptionally good cards are the best choice for your situation and unique financial needs.
 To help resolve that question, it helps to have a keen grasp of what each offers – and to see the kind of direct card-to-card comparison offered in this credit card matchup.

 Best Ways to Use the Card

-The best way to use the Chase card is to spend in the categories of travel and restaurants, and to redeem for travel rewards – since those are worth 20% than rewards redeemed for gifts or cash.
-The best way to use the Discover card is to spend as much as you can in any category you want, and redeeming for whatever rewards you prefer.
+The best way to use the Chase Sapphire Preferred® Card is to spend in the categories of travel and restaurants, and to redeem for travel rewards – since those are worth 20% than rewards redeemed for gifts or cash.
+The best way to use the Discover it® Miles card is to spend as much as you can in any category you want, and redeeming for whatever rewards you prefer.

-With Chase Sapphire, if you earn all the available sign-up bonuses they are worth close to $675 in total travel redemption value.
+With the Chase Sapphire Preferred® Card, if you earn all the available sign-up bonuses they are worth close to $675 in total travel redemption value.
 That is enough to compensate for the $95 annual fee for more than seven years (7 X $95 = $665).
 The fee is waived in the first year, so earn all the available first-year bonuses and redeem them for travel and you can basically have the card for eight years with the annual fee justified.